hcars/nv_mngr/README.md

 `cd backend/`

-### 2. Create and activate the virtual environment
+### 2. Create and activate the virtual environment or create a new conda env

 ```bash
 python -m venv venv